richafnu/Viva/Viva/insights/advanced/admin/import-org-data-azure.md

 [Learn more about validation errors and warnings](..//admin/rules-validation-errors.md#validation-errors-and-warnings).

 #### Suspended state
-If you see a “Suspended” status in the **Import history** table or when you select **Manage data sources**, this means your authorization credentials have expired or access has been revoked.
-You’ll need to update your credentials and reconnect the data source.
+If you see a "Suspended" status in the **Import history** table or when you select **Manage data sources**, this means your authorization credentials have expired or access has been revoked.
+You'll need to update your credentials and reconnect the data source.

 ### Manage data source and make changes
 *Applies to: Insights admin*